kvnok/cub3D/README.md

 Raycasting gamedemo \
 uses MLX42 https://github.com/codam-coding-college/MLX42 for window and texture management \
 which is made by fellow codam student and based on https://github.com/glfw/glfw \
-The full guidelines for the project can be found in `en.subject.pdf`.
+The full guidelines for the project can be found in `en.subject.pdf`. \
+project made together with Oliver Van Rheenen : https://profile.intra.42.fr/users/ovan-rhe

 ## Usage
 choose a map from the maps directory \